All Passengers issued with a Ticket for carriage by air on Airlink will have a Contract of

 Return to top

-8.8.6 The Airline will have no liability or responsibility where any item accepted under clause 8.4.5 and/or 8.4.6 is removed from the Passenger's Checked Baggage and/or retained or destroyed by security personnel, government officials, airport officials, police or military officials or other airlines involved in the Passenger's carriage.
+8.8.2 The Passenger is obliged to allow security checks of the Passenger’s Baggage by government officials, airport officials, police or military officials and other airlines involved in the Passenger’s carriage.

 Return to top